TrellixVulnTeam/swahilipython_SCMU/Doc/library/stdtypes.rst

    dictionary.

-   If keyword arguments are given, the keyword arguments and their values are added to the dictionary created from the positional argument.
-If a key being added is already present, the value from the keyword argument replaces the value from the positional argument.
+   If keyword arguments are given, the keyword arguments and their values are added to the dictionary created kutoka the positional argument.
+If a key being added is already present, the value kutoka the keyword argument replaces the value kutoka the positional argument.

    To illustrate, the following examples all return a dictionary equal to ``{"one": 1, "two": 2, "three": 3}``::